setms/book/docs/architecture/analysis.md

 AWS SNS & SQS.

 **Some decisions lead to further decisions.**
+The definition of principal design decision mentions "additional requirements" that the architecture must meet.
+Follow-up design decisions must address these new requirements.

 For example, suppose your application is running in a private datacenter, and you make the high-level decision to move it to AWS.
 Then there must be follow-up decisions about using EC2 vs ECS vs EKS, whether to use RDS or DynamoDB, etc.